-- Process piping substantial completion is scheduled for Dec.
-2nd.
-Leaking underground tanks will affect this date.
-Contractor needs to have staff on-site to make the substantial completion date.
-Contractor's lack of staff and accomplishments is concerning. - Process integration and start-up is scheduled for Dec.
-2nd.
-Leaking underground tanks should not affect this schedule - Plant turn-over is expected to be in January - Weekly construction status meetings continue - Upcoming change orders for review are; - (2) Variable frequency drives Cost TBD excluded by Cambrian in 2021 and not picked up by JVA Consultants in 2024 - 6" By-Pass valve requested by WWTP Staff Cost TBD bypass valve will allow Staff to service one tank while keeping the rest of plant operational - Screen compactor and automatic bagger Cost TBD requested by WWTP Staff for waste removal system that is consistent with existing Head Works system
+- Process piping substantial completion is now scheduled for January 17, 2025.
+Leaking underground tanks and some missing parts from Cambrian have affected this date. - Process integration and start-up is scheduled for January 15th. - KVA Consulting to visit site for final review and punch list January 16th - o Plant turn-over is expected to be in February - Weekly construction meetings continue - Upcoming change orders for review are; - (4) Variable frequency drives Cost TBD excluded by Cambrian in 2021 and not picked up by JVA Consultants in 2024 - 6" By-Pass valve requested by WWTP Staff Cost TBD bypass valve will allow Staff to service one tank while keeping the rest of plant operational - Screen compactor and automatic bagger Cost TBD requested by WWTP Staff for waste removal system that is consistent with existing Head Works system